Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

 Hit yes every single time an approval pops up, without fail.
 This is your pre-requisites being applied.
 16 nodes is 64 yes’s!

-# Note for high security enviroments.
+# Note for high security environments.
 You may have a problem getting started.

 1. This script is designed to help with this difficulty.
 2. Before running this scipt make sure you can access the C$ share from each node to each node